ABOUT ART FRANKLIN

 Art has worked as a radio announcer, a radio news director, a production manager, a television news producer, the producer of the NABJ Awards show that aired on B-E-T, and guest journalism instructor at the Poynter Institute for Media Studies.
 He was also the CEO of an Atlanta based Independent Record Company and CEO of a Public Relations Firm with offices in Los Angeles, CA and Atlanta, GA.

-Journalist Art Franklin openly shares his climb from the tough streets of Detroit to the path of success as an Emmy Award Winning newscaster in Atlanta.
+Journalist Art Franklin openly shares his climb from the tough streets of Eastside Detroit to the path of success as a multiple Emmy Award Winning newscaster in Atlanta.
 Art uses his experience to reach brothers who need guidance and direction.

 "I can easily identify the people around me who helped shape who I am today.
 I can tell you that there are several role models or heroes in my life and most of them are within my own family.
 Each of them gave me something on which I was able to use in building my sense of self.
 Who I am and what direction in life that I wanted to go.